 The adolescence education major prepares you to teach grades 7-12 and satisfies the New York State Education Department requirements for initial certification.

-Adolescence education prepares you for teaching in grades 7-12 through coursework, field experiences and student teaching.
-Each component of the program is designed for your ongoing development for leadership and service.
 Beginning with your first year in our program, you’ll be immersed in diverse field and coursework that requires the intentional critical thinking and action needed for today’s classrooms.
 Diverse experiences within rural schools of Western New York and urban schools of Buffalo paired with coursework expectations provide a carefully scaffolded and challenging environment for you to develop as an emerging educator.
 Coursework covers topics such as theories of teaching and learning, literacy, special education, classroom management, curriculum, assessment, and content-specific teaching methods.

 Houghton’s education faculty members are committed to integrating theory, practice and Christian faith in their teaching.
 All have earned graduate degrees in specific areas of specialization, and all have served as classroom teachers.
 This combination of experience, expertise and a Christian worldview provides a classroom context that promotes the intellectual development and spiritual formation of students who graduate to serve as scholars and leaders in the world of education.

 - Be equipped for transformative learning and service.